muhamrii/ML_PU_Plate_Detection/README.md

 # ML_PU_Plate_Detection
-About Repository For Plate Number Detection in Parking Lot [ML Task_President University].
-Plate Detection Apps created using Gemini AI and Python.
+Plate Number Detection in Parking Lot [ML Task_President University].
+This repository contains the code for a Plate Number Detection system, built using Gemini AI and Python.
+The system is designed to automatically recognize license plates of vehicles entering and exiting a parking lot.